LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/resolve-stuck-conversations.md

 You must manually add support for this flow.
 You can add just Step 1 or both Steps 1 and 2.
 You cannot add Step 2 alone.

 {: .important}
-For an optimal consumer experience, LivePerson recommends that you configure both steps.<br><br>If you configure both steps, the flow works as follows: Step 1 starts a 10-minute timer.
+For an optimal consumer experience, LivePerson recommends that you configure both steps.

+If you configure both steps, the flow works as follows: Step 1 starts a 10-minute timer.
 If the conversation is identified as "stuck" again within the 10-minute window, Step 2 is performed immediately.
 If the conversation is identified as "stuck" after the 10-minute window has expired, Step 1 is performed again.

 Be aware that, in the case of Step 1, the consumer's response after starting the conversation anew might not match any intents or patterns in the bot; this will trigger the fallback response.